RedHatOfficial/ose-pivproxy/README.md

   * Generally issued by the identification granting agency
   * Must be _all_ of the required authorities concatenated into one file

+## Variables
+Variables in this document are dentoed with `<variable>`.
+These are items that the user/configurer should be careful to note as they may not have defaults.
+There are two variables that are required to complete the configuration and have _no_ default value.
+* `<public pivproxy url>` - the publicly accessible URL for the PIV proxy created in this guide.
+The master console _will redirect_ traffic to this URL when a login is required.
+This URL must be accessible and routable by clients neededing to authenticate.
+* `<public master url>` - the public URL used by clients to reach the master console.
+The PIV proxy will need to redirect traffic from itself to this URL to complete the authentication process.

+_Be sure to replace any instance of these variables in the below documentation with your own site-specific values._

 ## Instructions

 These instructions are written using examples.
 You do not need to use the same examples but you can modify them as needed.
 The default project namespace is named `pivproxy` but any other namespace can be used as long as the appropriate changes are made.